 When Patients Have Pain

 We have all been watching the news.
-A famous athlete gets caught with a DUI and hasn’t got a drop of alcohol in him.
+A famous athlete gets caught with a DUI and doesn’t have a drop of alcohol in him.
 But he had back surgery and ended up with a bigger problem than back pain.

 Patients come to our office for a variety of problems but it is usually back pain/ neck pain/ leg pain .
 A major concern that all have in common is that they all want relief from that pain.
 The “old school” way to treat pain was to give a prescription for pain medication or perhaps a cortisone injection.
 Everyone is familiar with the feeling that you have to leave the doctor’s office with a prescription in hand, be it for antibiotics for a cold, or narcotics for pain.
 That is not how it works anymore.
 Overuse of antibiotics have created “superbugs” that are almost impossible to treat, and opioid (narcotic) addiction in the US and Canada is out of control.